phsilvarepo/Yumi/README.md

 # Yumi
 ROS Noetic Package to control multiple robots through MoveIt package.
-THe current setup utilizes Isaac Sim 4.5 to provide an simulation environment.
-The operations are activated through an service, this service requires the object position and the goal position and reponds with a boolean to determine the sucess of the operation.
+The current setup utilizes Isaac Sim 4.5 to provide a simulation environment.
+The operations are activated through a service, this service requires the object position and the goal position and responds with a boolean to determine the success of the operation.

 ## Package description: